-The UK CAA are following the latest government advice, as published by Public Health England (PHE), regarding travellers from specified countries that have been impacted by the recent Coronavirus (COVID-19) outbreak.
+The UK CAA are following the latest government advice, as published by Public Health England (PHE), regarding social distancing.

 The CAA provides an over-the-counter service on an appointment basis at Aviation House in addition to our application forms.